The third of the direct-to-home movies;

 Bender starts playing Dungeons & Dragons after lamenting that he has no imagination, but the roleplaying game begins to mess with his head.
 Meanwhile, the rest of the gang become swept up in Professor Farnsworth's plans to stop Mom's monopoly of dark matter.
 And that's just the tip of the weirdness iceberg...

 - Abusive Parents: Mom, surprise surprise.
 A flashback shows her using toddler Walt and Larry as human shields, then yelling at them to shut up when they cry.
 She also apparently flipped a coin at Igner's birth on whether to keep him or the afterbirth, and had no problem telling people this at Igner's graduation.

 - Annoying Arrows: Leela tries to kill Zoidberg's Cornwood counterpart, but her arrows do nothing more than annoy him.

 - Anything That Moves: Amy's Cornwood counterpart, Gynecaladriel, has the power to seduce anyone she wishes.
 The list includes a troll bouncer, a Morc, Greyfarn (Farnsworth), Titanius (Bender) and Leegola (Leela).Gynecaladriel: [[after seducing the troll]] Behold, the deed is done.Titanius: HOOOOOO!!!

-- Armor-Piercing Question: During his interview with Mom, Morbo notes that despite her claim of losing money on her Dark Matter franchise, she's boasting record-breaking profits.
+- Armor-Piercing Question: During his interview with Mom, Morbo notes that despite her claim of losing money on her dark matter franchise, her company is posting record-breaking profits.
 Mom distracts him by offering him cookies.

 - The Bad Guy Wins: Momon succeeds in claiming the Die of Power and destroys Cornwood.
 However this just thrusts everyone back to their original reality, where Mom actually gets defeated.